On Direct Distribution Matching for Adapting Segmentation Networks: Experiments

-Our evaluation involves a quantitative and a qualitative component.
-In terms of quantitative evaluation, we resorted to the common Dice coefficient, widely employed in medical image segmentation, to compare the performance of the different methods introduced in Section \ref{sssec:models}.
-The Dice coefficient can be expressed as:
+{\bfseries{Evaluation:}} We resorted to the common Dice coefficient, widely employed in medical image segmentation, to compare quantitatively the performances of the different methods.
+When using the iSEG dataset, the mean Dice coefficient on the test scan was used to determine the best model during training.
+We then report the performance of this model on the evaluation sample.
+Due to the limited size of the MRBrainS2013 dataset, here, the testing and evaluation sets are identical.

-Since the images on the datasets are actually volumetric data, the reported dice values are computed over the 3D entire volume.
+We report Dice coefficients in percent and when comparing the performance of two models, we refer to the absolute difference in \ac{pp}.